Back to Blogs

 Common API monetization models

-The right API monetization model decides how your API generates revenue and who it attracts.
+The right API monetization strategy decides how your API generates revenue and who it attracts.
 Choosing well means matching the way you charge with the way your customers actually use the service.
-Here are the most common approaches companies use to monetize APIs:

 Indirect API monetization

 Indirect API monetization means your API helps generate revenue without charging for access.
 It supports other products or services in ways that increase sales, improve retention, or create new opportunities for your business.
-Here are some common indirect API monetization methods:

 Turn APIs into products with Digital API.
 Book 1:1 Demo